WaydeWan/96.51-Fashion-MNIST/README.md

-# Fashion-MNIST Deep Learning Classification
+# 96.51-Fashion-MNIST

+**Class project for EECS 230P**

 A comprehensive deep learning project for classifying Fashion-MNIST images using multiple state-of-the-art architectures.
-This project implements and compares 5 different models: BetterCNN, ResNet18, EfficientNet-B0, DenseNet-121, and Vision Transformer (ViT-Tiny).
+This project implements and compares 5 different models: BetterCNN, ResNet18, EfficientNet-B0, DenseNet-121, and Vision Transformer (ViT-Tiny), achieving **96.51% accuracy** with ensemble methods.

 ## 📋 Table of Contents